 Where the contract provides for any dispute to be submitted to the High Court, the court will not normally be prepared to set terms for the parties if they cannot agree them themselves, although it may be willing to determine what would be a reasonable adjustment to the contract price or a reasonable delivery date.
 If, however, arbitration is the chosen means for dispute resolution, the position may be different.

 Marine construction contracts governed by English law often include a term that, when making its award, the tribunal may include a finding as to any extension of the delivery date (which, for instance, allows the builder to seek extra time where the arbitration itself has caused delay to completion of the vessel).
 However, that is usually as far as the term goes - there is typically no provision for what criteria are to be applied by the tribunal in exercising this discretion.
+Further, if the parties wish the tribunal to determine any reasonable adjustments to other terms of the contract, such as the contract price, the contract should expressly confer that power on the tribunal.

 Under the Arbitration Act 1996, the parties are free to agree on the powers exercisable by a tribunal as regards remedies.
 Unless otherwise agreed by the parties (or by reference to the rules of the applicable arbitral institution), the tribunal has wide powers, including ordering payment of a sum of money in any currency, making a declaration as to any matter to be determined in the proceedings, ordering a party to do or to refrain from doing anything, ordering specific performance of the contract and ordering rectification, setting aside or cancellation of a deed or other document.
 However, neither the arbitral tribunal nor the court can otherwise amend the terms of the contract.
 It is also important to consider where such a non-damages remedy is sought and the other party subsequently does not act in accordance with the arbitral award, whether such a remedy can actually be enforced in the jurisdiction where the award would need to be enforced.

 It is not unusual to encounter provisions in shipbuilding contracts requiring further negotiation or agreement between the parties.
-The general position under English law is that true agreements to negotiate or agreements to agree are unenforceable (see, eg, Walford v Miles (1992)).
+The general position under English law is that true agreements to negotiate or agreements to agree are unenforceable (see, for example, Walford v Miles (1992)).
 In many cases where, therefore, parties fail to reach agreement on the contract price, delivery date or other key terms, neither the court nor an arbitration tribunal will usually be prepared to set such terms for them.
 However, that is not always the case, and often the court or arbitration tribunal will strive to uphold the contract that the parties have entered into by implying a term into the contract to make it enforceable.
-In Teekay Tankers Limited v STX Offshore and Shipping Company (2017) where the parties entered into an option agreement for three options for the construction of up to four vessels, each with the delivery dates to be 'mutually agreed' and with the builder using 'best efforts' to have a delivery in certain specified windows, the parties were unable to reach agreement as to the delivery dates for the first and second options when exercised but the court would not imply the terms which the buyers said should be implied into the option agreement because it took the view that such terms were at odds with the parties' scheme as set out in the option agreement.
+In Teekay Tankers Limited v STX Offshore and Shipping Company (2017), where the parties entered into an option agreement for three options for the construction of up to four vessels, each with the delivery dates to be mutually agreed and with the builder using best efforts to have a delivery in certain specified windows, the parties were unable to reach agreement as to the delivery dates for the first and second options when exercised, but the court would not imply the terms that the buyers said should be implied into the option agreement because it took the view that such terms were at odds with the parties' scheme as set out in the option agreement.
 However, whether this approach is applicable in all cases will depend upon the construction of the contract.